efroemling/ballistica/src/ballistica/README.md

 often talk to each other directly through native C++ interfaces, they go through Python's import mechanism to init each other and acquire those interfaces.

-The benefits of this setup is safety and consistency.
+The benefits of this setup are safety and consistency.
 It does not matter if we do `import bascenev1` in Python or `scene_v1::SceneV1FeatureSet::Import()` from C++; in either case we can be sure that both Python and C++ parts of the `scene_v1` feature-set have been inited and are ready for use.
 In earlier